How to Stop Sugar Cravings

 - Brush and floss your teeth regularly.

-- Use a fluoride-based toothpaste.
+- Use fluoride-based toothpaste.

 By taking advantage of these strategies, and working with Bondi Dental, you can assure yourself that too much sugar will not harm your teeth or general health!

-The Dental Advantage in Bondi
+The Bondi Dental Advantage

 Bondi Dental is in the Eastern Suburbs – Bondi Beach, Bondi in Sydney.

-Dr Haddon Suttner is the owner and principal dentist at Bondi Dental.
+Dr Haddon Suttner is the owner and principal Bondi dentist at Bondi Dental.
 His main emphasis for the practice is to provide a thorough comprehensive diagnosis and to deliver the most therapeutic comfortable treatment.

 Bondi Dental has free parking behind our building and offers a FREE Dental check-up.